Given its enormous size alone, there are plenty of best hidden vacation spots in the US, scattered across the west, mid-west, and east coasts.

 Hike to Devil Highlands Lighthouse in Devil Island, or spend time checking out the Apostle Islands National Lakeshore, where you can indulge in all the activities mentioned above.

-But many prefer planning a trip to the Apostle Islands in winter, thanks to the dramatic transformation of the landscapes created by the thick carpets of ice covering the rocky sandstone cliffs on the shores and caves becoming ice caves.
+But many prefer planning a winter trip to the Apostle Islands, thanks to the dramatic transformation of the landscapes created by the thick carpets of ice covering the rocky sandstone cliffs on the shores and caves becoming ice caves.

 Where to stay on Apostle Islands?